HER-2 Positive Breast Cancer

 English

-Eric Winer is an Oncologist and a Hematologist Oncology provider in New Haven, Connecticut.
+Eric Winer is an Oncologist and a Hematologist Oncology provider practicing medicine in New Haven, Connecticut.
 Dr. Winer is rated as an Elite provider by MediFind in the treatment of HER-2 Positive Breast Cancer.
-His top areas of expertise are Breast Cancer, Triple-Negative Breast Cancer, HER-2 Positive Breast Cancer, and Breast Cancer in Men.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Breast Cancer, Triple-Negative Breast Cancer, HER-2 Positive Breast Cancer, and Breast Cancer in Men.

 Elite in HER-2 Positive Breast Cancer